 The Belles played a similar schedule to the MLB, with their season lasting from late spring to early autumn, weekdays and weekends alike.
 On weekends, the Belles would play two, or sometimes even three games a day against their opponents.
 The AAGPBL proved incredibly popular for wartime America, with the league as a whole drawing over 450,000 spectators a season.[ii]

 The Belles were more than a local ballclub; they were a bona fide professional baseball team with players coming from across the nation and even other countries.
 In fact, in their 1943 championship season, just three Belles of the 21-person roster were from the Racine area.
-An excerpt from the AAGPBL’s song gives an idea for the league’s varying heritage, “For we’re the members of the All-American League, we come from cities near and far.
+An excerpt from the AAGPBL’s song shows the league’s ethnic diversity, “For we’re the members of the All-American League, we come from cities near and far.
 We’ve got Canadians, Irishmen and Swedes, we’re all for one, we’re one for all, we’re all Americans.”
 Notably, however, the Racine Belles, as well as the AAGPBL, was an all-white league, a result of the persistent racism and segregation in Wisconsin and the Midwest during the 20th-century.[iii]

 Written by Cole Roecker, August 2020.